 For our next project in our Crochet-A-Day series, I have the lovely Heidi of Hands Occupied sharing a fabulous amigurumi type-pattern for an Easy Crochet Hacky Sack.
 You’ll want to make one and try your “foot” at the game of Hacky Sack!

-Supplies for Easy Crochet Hacky Sack:
+Supplies Crochet Hacky Sack:

 - worsted weight yarn (I used Sugar’n Cream Twists in Denim Twists & Rose Twists.)